 CML accounts for 15% of all leukemias in adults.
-Approximately 5,430 new cases of CML were diagnosed in 2012, with an estimated 610 deaths.
+Approximately 8,220 new cases of CML will be diagnosed in 2016, with an estimated 1,070 deaths.
 The age-adjusted incidence is 1.6 per 100,000 population.
-With imatinib (Gleevec) therapy, the annual mortality has been reduced significantly (less than 2% to 3% per year, and less after the first 2 to 3 years).
+With imatinib therapy, the annual mortality has been reduced significantly (to less than 2% to 3% per year, with further mortality reductions after the first 2 to 3 years).
 This has resulted in an increase in prevalence from approximately 70,000 patients in the US in 2010 to a projected 144,000 in 2030.

 The male-to-female ratio is 1.1:1 to 1.4:1.

 According to Surveillance, Epidemiology, and End Results (SEER) program and Medical Research Council (MRC) data, the median age of patients with CML is 66 years.
 However, most patients who are admitted to medical therapy studies are 50 to 60 years old (median: approximately 53 years).
 Patients in bone marrow transplantation (BMT) studies are usually younger (median age: approximately 40 years).